cjhammons/Multiple-Linear-Regression-on-Medical-Data/final-report.md

 Multiple Linear regression is an appropriate technique for this question because we are looking to predict a numerical outcome using many contributing variables.

-We shoudl take into account the four assumptions of Multiple Linear Regression:
+We should take into account the four assumptions of Multiple Linear Regression:
 1. Variables are normally distributed
 2. There is a linear relationship between the independent and dependent variables
 3. The variables are measured without error